michaeldai1006/tdtool-ec2-deploy-guide/non-containerized-app-deployment-guide.md

 vim .env
 ```

-* Login to npm (If private npm packages are used):
+* Login to npm (If private npm packages were used):
 ```bash
 npm login
 ```

-* Install npm dependency:
+* Install npm dependencies:
 ```bash
 npm install
 ```